 [The above image has been adapted by Lisa from the following research: (Hillman C.H. et al. (2009).
 The effect of acute treadmill walking on cognitive control and academic achievement in preadolescent children.
 Neuroscience.
 159(3):1044-1054).]

 The week was wildly successful with bike racks full to overflowing.
 We had to direct children to lock their bikes up again the kindergarten fence.

 We didn’t have enough stickers for the Bike to School Week counting chart.

 Prior to running Bike Week for the first time there were about 10-15 cyclists daily.
 Up to 77 students cycled during the first Bike Week, with 50-60 students cycling daily during the rest of the month.

 Bike Week Year 2 saw 90-130 students cycle each day, with 75-85 students cycling daily in the weeks since.

 The mode share has been as high as 17% during Bike Week.

 I will end with a conversation I had last week with the teacher who has for years directed traffic in the Kiss ‘n Ride as her morning duty.
 Last week she gestured to a driveway that had only a few cars and no line of cars on the street waiting to turn into the school causing a traffic jam.
 She told me, “My job has gone from being the hardest one to the easiest one”.

-I advocate to make Brampton a better place for cycling for everyone and to change the behavior of the next generation.
+I advocate to make Brampton a better place for cycling for everyone and to change the behaviour of the next generation.
 It’s working.